SopheaEd/Learning-Code/README.md

 # Learning-Code
-This aims to learn python and R code.
+This aims to learn Python and R code.